MCAT Scores Percentiles

 How Are MCAT Score Percentiles Calculated?

 The Medical College Admission Test (MCAT) is a medical entrance exam intended for students who wish to pursue Medicine in the universities located in the USA and Canada.
-The MCAT is administered as a computer-based test by the AAMC in the designated Prometric test centers situated round the world.
-The MCAT is taken by students from various countries and requires you to surpass a stiff competition that surrounds it.
-Hence, for you to achieve a good MCAT score, you need to work very hard.
-The following article helps you know what the MCAT contains and how different sections are scored.
+The test is administered as a computer-based test by the AAMC in the designated Prometric test centers situated round the world.
+The test is taken by students from various countries and requires you to surpass a stiff competition that surrounds it.
+Hence, for you to achieve a good score, you need to work very hard.
+The following article helps you know what the test contains and how different sections are scored.
 You receive your scores in the form of percentiles.
-The calculation of the MCAT scores percentiles is also explained below.
+The calculation of the scores percentiles is also explained below.

 What Does MCAT Consist of?

 MCAT consists of four sections in all.
-The different sections of the MCAT include the Verbal Reasoning section, Physical Sciences section, the Writing Sample section and the Biological Sciences section.
-All the sections of the MCAT put together will assess your ability to solve problems, frame an essay with the right content within the allotted time, and display your knowledge in the Biological Sciences subject.
+The different sections of the test include the Verbal Reasoning section, Physical Sciences section, the Writing Sample section and the Biological Sciences section.
+All the sections of the test put together will assess your ability to solve problems, frame an essay with the right content within the allotted time, and display your knowledge in the Biological Sciences subject.
 Actually, all the above-mentioned skills are quintessential for you to perform well in the course of your medical graduation.
 For all the sections, the scoring is done individually.
 The composite score you obtain will be the summation of the individual scores that you obtain in each separate section of the test.
-Once your score is calculated, the MCAT scores percentiles are calculated.
+Once your score is calculated, the percentiles of the scores are calculated.

 How is MCAT Scored?